Skip to main content

 Simple Diwali look

 Hope you all are doing well.
-You probably enjoy the fantastic weather if you are on the East Coast.
+You can enjoy the fantastic weather if you are on the East Coast.
 We had a lovely Diwali celebration at home.
-It was low-key but certainly beautiful, relaxing with a lot of family time and good old homemade food.
-I had lots of Indian sweets and sinful food, which I still relish.
+It was low-key but certainly beautiful, with a lot of family time and good, old-fashioned homemade food.
+I had a variety of Indian sweets and other indulgent treats, which I still enjoy.
 And we are almost at the last day of October.
-I just got hungover with festivity and fall foliage, and I don't feel like letting it go.
-Anyway, I am sharing some pics of our home Diwali celebration.
+I just got caught up in the festivities and fall foliage, and I don't feel like letting it go.
+Anyway, I'm sharing some pictures of our home's Diwali celebration.
 Wearing a cotton apple green salwar kameez with organza dupatta and rose hand floral prints.
-I love the delicious color of the suit and dark statement lips for a festive feel, otherwise easy, breezy, simple outfit.
+I love the delicious color of the suit and the dark statement lips for a festive feel; otherwise, it's an easy, breezy, simple outfit.
 A loose, messy hair bun and some roses, of course.
 Hope you like this simple Diwali look.

 4 Instagrammable places Stowe, Vermont

 New England and its iconic fall foliage season; if you are in Stowe, you probably should thank your stars because this is the place that truly turns into a fall wonderland.
-True synonyms of New England Charm and beauty engulf in crimson vistas displaying dotted colors in the backdrop of the green mountain, the barns, and the farms; everything is magical here.
+True synonyms of New England Charm and beauty are engulfed in crimson vistas, displaying dotted colors against the backdrop of green mountains, barns, and farms; everything is magical here.
 Last year I blogged about the best places to visit in Stowe, Vermont and this year I will take you through the best instaworthy places where you can take the best pictures while smitten by the beauty of fall foliage.
 1. Grand View Barn—Barns are a quintessential part of Vermont's beautiful landscape, and the Grand View Barn is something that you just can't miss.
-A 100-year-old structure now protected under the Stowe Land Trust, it is on a steep hill and surrounded by Hogback Mountain.
-A long narrow passage on the side makes it look like a postcard. ...
+A 100-year-old structure, now protected under the Stowe Land Trust, is situated on a steep hill and surrounded by Hogback Mountain.
+A long, narrow passage on the side makes it look like a postcard....

 Something new Something old Indian festive outfit 1

-New England has been wonderful these days weather-wise.
-I love how sultry summer beautifully falls into fall leaves, flavors, boots, and layers.
-Lots in my mind, at the same time India celebrates a glorious festive season thousands of miles away and I feel the festive vibes here.
-Buying balloons with my Dad , jiggles of colorful bangles in the stores, and how our small town decked up are now a distant memory.
-Celebrating festivity in India has its own charm, be it food, the hustle, and bustle or the transitions of nature.
+New England has been wonderful these days, weather-wise.
+I love how the sultry summer beautifully transitions into fall, with its vibrant leaves, rich flavors, cozy boots, and layers.
+Lots on my mind, as India celebrates a glorious festive season thousands of miles away, and I feel the festive vibes here.
+Buying balloons with my Dad , the jingling of colorful bangles in the stores, and how our small town decked up are now distant memories.
+Celebrating festivities in India has its own charm, whether it's the food, the hustle and bustle, or the natural transitions.
 Nevertheless, I love to dress up for Indian festivities.
-As you might know, I cherish old and classic pieces.
+As you may know, I have a fondness for old and classic pieces.
 There is so much potential to dress them up in many ways, and it never fades with time.
 I am always attracted to pieces that have a vintage appeal.
 I love this old pair of back Mekhela chadar .
-Even though black is usually not considered a quintessential festive color, there is no harm in wearing black on festive days; it's such...
+Even though black is usually not considered a quintessential festive co...